-Overall, the net income on unrestricted funds, before transfers, was £27,429 (2018: £62,720), as set out in the Statement of Financial Activities.
+Overall, the net income/(expenditure) on unrestricted funds, before transfers, was £(50,491) (2019: £27,429), as set out in the Statement of Financial Activities.

-The reduction in net income in recent years, compared to what was achieved historically, has obviously continued to have an effect on the distributions and the Treasurer announced in November 2018 that the distributions to the Enrolled Freemen in December 2018 and May 2019 would amount to £19.39 for each distribution, compared to ± 20.25 for the previous year's distributions.
+The reduction in net income in recent years, compared to what was achieved historically, has obviously continued to have an effect on the distributions and the Treasurer announced in November 2019 that the distributions to the Enrolled Freemen in December 2019 and May 2020 would amount to £19.97 for each distribution, compared to £19.39 for the previous year's distributions.
 The calculation of the amount available for distribution is based on the strict receipts and payments of the Charity in the year ended 31st October.
-The number of Enrolled Freemen on the Roll for 2018/19 reduced slightly in comparison with the previous year from 985 to 948.
+The number of Enrolled Freemen on the Roll for 2019/20 reduced slightly in comparison with the previous year from 948 to 924.

-The Charity does though remain in a sound financial position as evidenced by the total funds held as at 28 February 2019 increasing from £7,117,451 to £7,217,069, after accounting for unrealised gains of £52,647 on the quoted investment portfolio and including the value of the freehold estate, as noted below.
+The Charity does though remain in a sound financial position as evidenced by the total funds held as at 28 February 2020 increasing from £7,217,069 to £7,832,556, after accounting for unrealised gains of £20,497 on the quoted investment portfolio and the increase in valuation of the investment properties of £694,079.

-Previously, the fixed assets of the Charity have been valued appropriately, as detailed in the Accounting Policies, with the exception of the remainder of the original land acquired in 1849, which has been included at a nominal value of \pounds 1,000 with the agreement of the Charity Commission.
-It was previously felt that the cost of having this land professionally valued on an annual basis would be worthwhile in the context of the Charity's Accounts and as such, for the 2016 accounts, the Property Surveyor to the Enrolled Freemen was asked to value this original land, being the Freemen's commercial and residential freehold estate mainly situated within the East Marsh.
-The Trustees are satisfied that a valuation of \pounds 2,625,000 dating from 2013 is still appropriate, subject to receipt of an updated valuation which is currently in progress and should be available for the 2020 accounts.
+Previously, the fixed assets of the Charity have been valued appropriately, as detailed in the Accounting Policies, with the exception of the remainder of the original land acquired in 1849, which has been included at a nominal value of £1,000 with the agreement of the Charity Commission.
+It was previously felt that the cost of having this land professionally valued on a periodic basis would be worthwhile in the context of the Charity's Accounts and as such, for the 2020 accounts, the Property Surveyor to the Enrolled Freemen was asked to value this original land, being the Freemen's commercial and residential freehold estate mainly situated within the East Marsh.
+The Trustees are satisfied the valuation provided of £3,708,319 is sufficient.

-The trustees had also previously asked the Property Surveyor to assist with a programme of residential freehold disposals to unlock the value within these, which was not represented by the small amounts of ground rent basis received.
-The trustees felt that they could better utilise the funds generated from the disposal of the residential freehold reversions towards achieving their main objectives and aims.
-As a consequence the trustees were successful in disposing of six freehold reversions during the year, which realised consideration of £79,345.
-The trustees are hopeful that more disposals can be made in the current year.
+The Trustees had also previously asked the Property Surveyor to assist with a programme of residential freehold disposals to unlock the value within these, which was not represented by the small amounts of ground rent basis received.
+The Trustees felt that they could better utilise the funds generated from the disposal of the residential freehold reversions towards achieving their main objectives and aims.
+As a consequence the Trustees were successful in disposing of seven freehold reversions during the year, which realised consideration of £93,480.
+The Trustees are hopeful that more disposals can be made in the current year.

-The trustees' investment policy is to take appropriate professional advice before any purchase or sale of assets or other investments are considered.
-The Property Surveyor advises on all matters in connection with the land and properties owned, and he also advises on the suitability of any prospective land and property purchases.
+The Trustees' investment policy is to take appropriate professional advice before any purchase or sale of assets or other investments are considered.
+The Property Surveyor advises on all matters in connection with the land and properties owned, and she also advises on the suitability of any prospective land and property purchases.
 The Discretionary Investment Manager manages the investment portfolio, endeavouring to achieve a balance between capital growth and income producing investments, whilst having regard to the interests of both present and future Enrolled Freemen.

-As a consequence of the ongoing volatile market conditions and an increase in investment management charges and as reported in the 2016 year, the trustees previously handed responsibility for the management of the quoted investment portfolio to their Investment Advisers, Brewin Dolphin who are now engaged on a full discretionary management basis.
+As a consequence of the ongoing volatile market conditions and an increase in investment management charges and as reported in the 2016 year, the Trustees previously handed responsibility for the management of the quoted investment portfolio to their Investment Advisers, Brewin Dolphin who are now engaged on a full discretionary management basis.